mark-i-m/os2/README.md

     - Insert page into receiver page tables
     - Allow the receiver to fault to map the page.
 Process receives message via the normal future polling.

+- I am toying with the idea of not having processes at all, just DAGs of continuations which may or may not choose to pass on their capabilities.

 # Building